-The Conversion Diploma is designed for students without a first degree in philosophy who wish to pursue study in philosophy at the graduate level.
+The Conversion Diploma is designed for students without a first degree in Philosophy who wish to pursue study in Philosophy at the graduate level.
 It consists of two semesters of coursework, involving a selection of undergraduate modules—typically advanced Honours modules and one or two core modules.
-Though your modules are drawn from the undergraduate Programme, we treat you as part of the large and flourishing graduate community.
-Satisfactory performance on the Conversion Diploma leads to entry onto our MLitt / MPhil Programme.
+Though your modules are drawn from the undergraduate programme, we treat you as part of the large and flourishing graduate community.
+Satisfactory performance on the Conversion Diploma may lead to the MLitt or MPhil.

-The Programme is increasingly popular and draws students from all over the world.
-Typically, there are 8-10 students on the Programme from a variety of backgrounds—theology, fine art, science, and the humanities.
-Most of our students go on to study at the Masters level and many have gone on to pursue philosophy at PhD level and beyond.
+The programme is increasingly popular and draws students from all over the world.
+Typically, there are 8-10 students on the programme from a variety of backgrounds—theology, fine art, science, and the humanities.
+Most of our students go on to study at Masters level and many have gone on to pursue philosophy at PhD level and beyond.

-The Programme also includes an optional (not for credit) module in Basic Logic.
+The programme also includes an optional (not for credit) module in Basic Logic.
 This module is for those with little or no logic under their belt who wish to pick up the basic techniques of logic.
 It consists of a relaxed and friendly two-hour seminar on Fridays—the first hour is devoted to a lecture and in the second hour the class works through some examples together.
-This optional module has proved to be extremely popular with our MLitt and Conversion Diploma students
+This optional module has proved to be extremely popular with our Conversion Diploma and MLitt students.

-You are also assigned an academic advisor who will guide your studies and give advice on how to apply for study at the Masters level.
+You are assigned an academic advisor who will guide your studies and give advice on how to apply for study at Masters level.

-As part of the graduate community at St Andrews, we also invite you along to the Graduate Reading Party which is held every October.
-This involves a trip to the Scottish Highlands for the weekend.
-It provides a great opportunity to get to know the other graduate students and to meet and interact with staff members.
-This year, the Reading Party will take place on the weekend of 19th October to 22nd October 2018 at The Old Inn, Carbost, Skye.
-Full details of the reading party will be circulated at the start of the session.
+As part of the graduate community at St Andrews, we also invite you along to the Graduate Reading Party which is held every October and involves a trip to the Scottish Highlands for the weekend.
+It provides a great opportunity to get to know the other graduate students and members of staff.
+Further information on the Graduate Reading Party can be found at the bottom of the Current Postgraduates page.

-Please get in touch with the Director of the Conversion Diploma Programme, Dr Patrick Greenough, for further information and advice.
-And please come up to visit St Andrews if you wish to know more.
-We will be very happy to show you around and introduce you to students already on the Programme.
+Please get in touch with the Director of the Conversion Diploma programme, Dr Patrick Greenough, for further information and advice.

 To apply click here.